hongyuekai427-bit/AI-Audio-Visualizer-Web-Audio-Visualizer/README.md

 # Oscivue

-Oscivue is a browser-based audio visualizer that lets you play local audio files and watch them react in real time.
+AI-audio-visualizer is a browser-based audio visualizer that lets you play local audio files and watch them react in real time.

 It runs entirely in the browser, so there's no account or backend required.